2D Area Calculator

-Calculate the area and perimeter of rectangles, triangles, circles, trapezoids, parallelograms, and ellipses with step-by-step formulas.
+Calculate area and perimeter for circles, triangles, rectangles, trapezoids, parallelograms, and ellipses.
+Step-by-step formulas with every result.

 Ad